Transportation of Fish in Bags

 - Float unopened bags in a shaded area of the receiving water for at least 30 minutes to allow temperature to equalize.
 Check water temperatures and watch for mortalities.

 - Open bags and add 2 to 3 gallons of receiving water to the bag.
+Check both temperature and pH in bags, slowly adding pond or tank water to gradually equalize temperature and pH before releasing fish into receiving water.

 - Gently and slowly pour fish into the receiving water.